go-vikunja/vikunja/docs/config.md

   Path: "./vikunja.db"
   # Whether to show mysql queries or not.
 Useful for debugging.
   showqueries: "false"
+  # Sets the max open connections to the database.
+Only used when using mysql.
+  openconnections: 100

 cache:
   # If cache is enabled or not